alawryaguila/multi-view-AE/docs/source/documentation/parameter_configurations.rst

               enc_dist:
                 _target_: multiviewae.base.distributions.Default

-where ``enc0`` and ``enc1``provide the parameters for view 0 encoder and view 1 encoder respectively.
+where ``enc0`` and ``enc1`` provide the parameters for view 0 encoder and view 1 encoder respectively.
 If no view specific parameters are provided, the default network parameters are used.

-**NOTE** The ``default`` encoder parameters are used for joint encoding distributions.
+**NOTE:** The ``default`` encoder parameters are used for joint encoding distributions.

 CNN Encoder
 ^^^^^^^^^^^